Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 ```

 To target a specific Revit version, set the solution configuration in your IDE interface to match that version.
-E.g., select the `Debug R26` configuration for the Revit 2026 API.
+E.g., select the `Debug.R26` configuration for the Revit 2026 API.

 The project has available constants such as `REVIT2026`, `REVIT2026_OR_GREATER`, `REVIT2026_OR_GREATER`.
 Create conditions, experiment to achieve the desired result.